somanshu63/monthly-activity-tracker/README.md

 Tech Stack: React

 ### Features
-- Add, remove activities you want to track.
+- Add or remove activities you want to track.
-- Mark the dates you worked on and track your progress.
+- Mark or unmark the dates you worked on and track your progress.

 # Build/Run
 ### Requirements